London Cable Car tickets 2026: official vs resellers, combo deals & insider tips

 Can I use my Oyster or contactless card to pay for the London Cable Car?

 Yes, you can tap in and out at the barriers using a contactless card or Oyster credit.
-The fare is the same as a standard online 'Boarding Pass' (£6.00), though it does not include the museum entry or souvenir guides included in 'Experience' tickets.
+The fare is the same as a standard online ticket (£7.00 one-way).
+Note that the London Cable Car Experience museum at the Greenwich terminal is free to enter for all visitors.

 Do I need to book a specific time slot for my visit?